10 Fun, Fantastic, and Free Knitting Patterns for Pillows

 To me, the perfect gift is a pillow.
 Dishcloths and towels are fine, but they’re almost too practical — not a lot of romance there.
 Blankets are wonderful, but they’re also pretty time-consuming!

-Knitting patterns for pillows hit the sweet spot.
-They’re practical but not too practical.
+Knitting patterns for pillows hit the sweet spot. 🥰They’re practical but not too practical.
 They take some time but not quite as much time as a blanket.
 And because they’re a lot smaller than blankets, you can really have some fun with them.

 How much fun?

 Check out the following free knitting patterns for pillows and find out just how much fun!
+I’ve divided this collection into “pure fun” (for the smiles and giggles) and “pure class” (for stunning additions to decor).

-Bobble Sheep Pillow: This is a mighty fine substitute for owning your own sheep.
+- Why you’ll want to: This is a mighty fine substitute for owning your own sheep.
 If you know any sheep-lovers — maybe a fellow knitter? — this pattern is the perfect way to knit a very special gift.
 (I have this bizarre fantasy whereby I use a bunch of these knitting patterns for pillows to create a “flock of sheep.”
 I know, I’m weird.)

 Photo: Sarah Elizabeth Kellner